 When closing is done, you'll submit a payment to the escrow holder.
 You'll know when it's time to submit the form of payment.

-Often, to pay recurring costs while there's a loan on the house, a Mortgage Escrow Account is created.
+A Mortgage Escrow Account is used to pay recurring fees while there is a loan on the house.
 Though most home buyers make payments via their monthly mortgage payment, Escrow Accounts are deposited into at closing as well.

 This is a quick run-down of the escrow process.
-Your specific process might vary based on your lender and your escrow holder.
+Your individual process might vary based on your bank and your escrow holder.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.